browserengineering/book/book/security.md

     Content-Security-Policy: default-src http://example.org

-This header asks the browser not to load any resources (including CSS, JavaScript, images, and so on) except from the listed servers.
+This header asks the browser not to load any resources (including CSS, JavaScript, images, and so on) except from the listed origins.
 If our guest book used `Content-Security-Policy`, even an attacker managed to get a `<script>` added to the page, the browser would refuse to load and run that script.